 De Bergkant Lodge’s sturdy walls, which keep the building cool in the searing summer heat, were mostly built from mud and clay, mixed with straw.
 The original house had a thatched roof but, as with many other Cape Dutch thatch houses in the Karoo, the thatch was replaced with a corrugated iron roof during the Victorian era (around 1900).

 In 2000, the property was privately purchased and converted into a 8 bed-roomed guesthouse.
-A new Georgian building was erected next door and in 2003, the 1900 Victorian house next door was integrated, and the property became one estate.
+A new Georgian style building was erected next door and in 2003, the 1900 Victorian house next door was integrated, and the property became one estate.

-In 2016, its current owners Michi and Renate took ownership of De Bergkant Lodge and renovated all the buildings, maintained and modernised the equipment and reshaped the large garden areas into a Karoo garden with mostly indigenous plants and trees.
+In 2016, its current owners Michael and Renate took ownership of De Bergkant Lodge and renovated all the buildings, maintained and modernised the equipment and reshaped the large garden areas into a Karoo garden with mostly indigenous plants and trees.

 Celebrated as the star of Prince Albert hospitality, its 4-star graded modern amenities include three swimming pools, a sauna and steam room.